-Got both Batman and Batman Returns slime, got no idea how they would look now after all this time.
-Talk about a bizzare piece of merchandise - and they ended up making two of them!
+Got both Batman and Batman Returns slime though I have no idea how they would look after all this time.
+Talk about a bizzare piece of merchandise.

 The plastic items at the bottom are balloons of various types.

-control Batmobile was given to me as a gift, and I got
+control Batmobile was given to me as a Christmas gift by

-two of them.
-One to keep and one to use.
-Trouble is,
+to keep and one to use.
+Despite her best intentions they

 remote control cars are no where as enjoyable to operate